JoWatson2011/nc-news/README.md

 # Northcoders News API

-`nc-news` is an API which mimics the back-end of a sharing platform such as Reddit.
+`nc-news` is a RESTful API which mimics the back-end of a sharing platform such as Reddit.
 Users can post articles and interact with posted articles by adding comments and upvoting/downvoting.
 It has been built with Node.js and Postgres and deployed with Render: https://nc-news-2qmw.onrender.com/api